 The museum features a neo-renaissance style that is sure to impress.
 Even if you’re not normally interested in architecture, you’ll want to take some time to admire the exterior of the building and marvel at the intricate detail.

 In addition to housing a world-class art collection and being a beautiful building, the museum is also steeped in history, being founded in 1787 and has been open to the public ever since.
 It’s easy to spend an entire day exploring the museum and learning about its long and fascinating history.

 11. Wander the Collégiale Notre-Dame

 The current building is a Romanesque-style church with three naves and a transept.
-It underwent a major renovation in the 19th Century, and it has been well-preserved ever since.
-Today, it is a popular tourist destination and a designated Historical Monument of France.
+It underwent a major renovation in the 19th Century and has been well-preserved ever since.
+It is a popular tourist destination and a designated Historical Monument of France today.

 See Related: Ultimate Nice, France Itinerary

 12. Learn about Mustard at La Moutarderie Fallout

 Address: 31 Rue du Faubourg Bretonnière, 21200 Beaune, France

 La Moutarderie Fallout is a must-visit for anyone interested in mustard.
 Located in Beaune, France, the Fallot Mustard Factory offers visitors a chance to see the world-famous Edmond Fallot mustard being made.
 The factory is located between Place Carnot and Place de La Halle, making it easy to find.